synonymdev/slashtags-feeds/README.md

 # Slashtags Feeds

-A library for creating and managing feeds using Hyperdrive and Hyperswarm.
+A library for creating and managing feeds using the web-relay

 ## Usage